narodnik/therapy/README.md

 ## Philosophy

-There is a binary responsible for rendering the world and you communicate with it using DBus python.
+There is a binary responsible for rendering the world and you communicate with it using ZMQ python.

 Then you can run python scripts to enable or disable certain features.
 These can be: